What would you like to know more about?

 7. Why are some women more prone to irritation and/or discomfort than others?

 Some women find that there are different times when they are more prone to irritation than others, which is largely to do with a change in the pH of your vagina.
-If you take part in activities which are likely to disrupt your natural balance for example through sweating when working out, it’s a good idea to counteract that with pH balancing washes or wipes.
-Some women are prone to skin issues such as eczema and that can also make them more likely to experience intimate irritation.
+After the menopause or just before your period for example, or if you take part in activities which can disrupt your natural balance, like regularly doing a sweaty workout, then it’s a good idea to counteract that with pH-balancing washes or wipes.
+Some women have skin conditions such as eczema and psoriasis around the vagina.
+These women will also benefit from using femfresh wash.

 8. Why is irritation more common in pregnant and menopausal women?

 The simple answer is changes in your hormones.
-Throughout pregnancy the surge of hormones and estrogen can change the pH levels which then makes pregnant women more prone to infection – this is extremely common.
-In menopausal women, the decrease in estrogen changes the intimate skin so it becomes thinner which can change the pH-balance, making the skin more sensitive and prone to infection.
+Throughout pregnancy the surge of hormones can change the pH levels, which then makes pregnant women more prone to infection.
+This is extremely common.
+In menopausal women, the decrease in hormones changes the intimate skin so it becomes thinner and less moist, which alters the pH-balance, making the drier skin more sensitive and prone to infection.

 9. What is vaginal douching and is it safe?

 Vaginal douching involves using a syringe to insert a solution the consistency of water into the vagina itself (internal organ). femfresh is not a douche and I never recommend doing this as it is not safe.
-Should you have an infection, it will not solve the issue in fact, it’s more likely to cause irritation as douching disrupts your natural intimate pH balance.
+Should you have an infection, it will not solve the issue, in fact, it’s more likely to cause irritation and result in a more serious infection as douching disrupts your natural intimate balance.

 10. Is white vaginal discharge normal?

 Yes, it is completely normal.
 Discharge changes throughout the month.
-Just after your period you will notice that there isn’t a lot of discharge but as you are coming up to ovulation you will notice clear discharge (similar to egg whites).
+Just after your period you will notice that there isn’t a lot of discharge but as you are coming up to ovulation you will notice an odourless clear discharge (similar to egg whites).
 This is a sign that ovulation is about to happen.
 After ovulation you will notice white discharge with either no smell or a mild smell.
+Women who are on the pill have no cyclical changes but it is normal to have a small amount of white discharge.

 11. Does a change in the odour of my vaginal discharge mean I have an infection and if so what could it be?

-A change in odour is dependent on hormones and sometimes can be due to dehydration.
-However, if the discharge has a strong odour, I would recommend seeing your doctor who will be able to investigate.
+A change in odour can relate to hormonal changes, bleeding, dehydration, and of course infection.
+If the discharge has a strong odour, or there is more than normal, I would recommend seeing your doctor, who will be able to investigate.

 12. What is the cause of irritation after sex and what is the best way to reduce this?